OpenBankProject/OBP-API/README.md

 ## SETUP

-Vagrant and Puppet scripts are available [here](https://github.com/OpenBankProject/OBP-VM) to create a Virtual Box VM running the Open Bank Project API.

-Note: These may be a bit outdated.

-Otherwise use sbt or Maven 2 as a build tool.
+Use Maven (or sbt) as build tool.

+To compile and run jetty, install Maven 3 and execute:

+mvn jetty:run

 ----

-SBT:

-To compile and run jetty execute:
+Alternatively, sbt can be used, but might need some tweaks.

 $ sbt
 ...